metrics-lab/metrics-lab.github.io/_pages/newmsm_guide.md

----
-title: "METRICS Lab - newMSM User's guide"
-layout: textlay
-excerpt: "METRICS Lab -- newMSM"
-sitemap: false
-permalink: /newMSM/guide
----
 # New Multimodal Surface Matching - newMSM

-Multimodal Surface Matching (MSM) is an advanced tool for cortical surface mapping, which has been shown to outperform competing methods for the alignment of multimodal data, proving fundamental to the development of the Human Connectome Project's Multimodal Parcellation of the Human Cerebral Cortex (cite paper!).
+Multimodal Surface Matching (MSM) is an advanced tool for cortical surface mapping, which has been shown to outperform competing methods for the alignment of multimodal data.
 MSM has been developed and tested using FreeSurfer extracted surfaces, however, in principle the tool will work with any cortical surface extraction method provided the surfaces can be mapped to the sphere.
 The key advantage of the method is that alignment may be driven using a wide variety of univariate (sulcal depth, curvature, myelin), multivariate (Task fMRI, or Resting State Networks) or multimodal (combinations of folding, myelin and fMRI) feature sets.
-Although there is already support for use of this method via a page on the FSL website, this does not include usage guidance for the advanced features of MSM introduced in the 2018 paper.
-This includes the support of much smoother and biologically plausible warps of noisy data such as fMRI and regularisation of warps between cortical anatomy.

 The main MSM tool is currently run from the command line using the program `newmsm`.
 This enables fast alignment of spherical cortical surfaces by utilising discrete optimisation framework, which significantly reduces the search space of possible deformations for each vertex, and allows flexibility with regards to the choice of similarity metric used to match the images.

 NewMSM is a new implementation with several improvements that made the MSM method computationally more efficient.
-Improvements include a completely re-implemented mesh resampling library with a new nearest neighbour search algorithm (octree search), an option for multicore CPU utilisation and several other improvements.
+Improvements include a completely re-implemented mesh resampling library with a new nearest neighbour search algorithm (octree search), an option for multicore CPU utilisation and several others.
 In general, the average runtime of a registration process is now 25% of that of the original MSM implementation (and 5% using multicore CPU utilisation).
 The operation of newMSM is supposed to be the same as the previous MSM implementation.
 We notify the user about any changes that have been made in adequate command line messages.
 NewMSM now contains an implementation of a groupwise surface registration method that is described later in this guide.
 The original implementation can be found [here](https://github.com/ecr05/MSM_HOCR/).
+Installation instruction can be found [here](https://github.com/rbesenczi/newMSM/install.md).

 ## Referencing

-If you wish to use this tool, please reference our paper in any resulting publication.
+If you wish to use MSM, please reference our papers in any resulting publication.

-> Emma C. Robinson, Saad Jbabdi, Matthew F. Glasser, Jesper Andersson, Gregory C. Burgess, Michael P. Harms, Stephen M. Smith, David C. Van Essen, Mark Jenkinson, MSM: A new flexible framework for Multimodal Surface Matching, NeuroImage, Volume 100, 2014, Pages 414-426, ISSN 1053-8119, https://doi.org/10.1016/j.neuroimage.2014.05.069.
+> Emma C. Robinson, Saad Jbabdi, Matthew F. Glasser, Jesper Andersson, Gregory C. Burgess, Michael P. Harms, Stephen M. Smith, David C. Van Essen, Mark Jenkinson, MSM: A new flexible framework for Multimodal Surface Matching, NeuroImage, Volume 100, 2014, Pages 414-426, ISSN 1053-8119, [https://doi.org/10.1016/j.neuroimage.2014.05.069](https://doi.org/10.1016/j.neuroimage.2014.05.069).

 > N. Komodakis and G. Tziritas, Approximate Labeling via Graph Cuts Based on Linear Programming, in IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. 29, no. 8, pp. 1436-1453, Aug.
-2007, https://doi.org/10.1109/TPAMI.2007.1061.
+2007, [https://doi.org/10.1109/TPAMI.2007.1061](https://doi.org/10.1109/TPAMI.2007.1061).

-For those using the HCP pipelines and/or newMSM with Higher Order Smoothness Constraints, please also reference:
+For those using the HCP pipelines and/or MSM with Higher Order Smoothness Constraints, please also reference:

-> Emma C. Robinson, Kara Garcia, Matthew F. Glasser, Zhengdao Chen, Timothy S. Coalson, Antonios Makropoulos, Jelena Bozek, Robert Wright, Andreas Schuh, Matthew Webster, Jana Hutter, Anthony Price, Lucilio Cordero Grande, Emer Hughes, Nora Tusor, Philip V. Bayly, David C. Van Essen, Stephen M. Smith, A. David Edwards, Joseph Hajnal, Mark Jenkinson, Ben Glocker, Daniel Rueckert, Multimodal surface matching with higher-order smoothness constraints, NeuroImage, Volume 167, 2018, Pages 453-465, ISSN 1053-8119, https://doi.org/10.1016/j.neuroimage.2017.10.037.
+> Emma C. Robinson, Kara Garcia, Matthew F. Glasser, Zhengdao Chen, Timothy S. Coalson, Antonios Makropoulos, Jelena Bozek, Robert Wright, Andreas Schuh, Matthew Webster, Jana Hutter, Anthony Price, Lucilio Cordero Grande, Emer Hughes, Nora Tusor, Philip V. Bayly, David C. Van Essen, Stephen M. Smith, A. David Edwards, Joseph Hajnal, Mark Jenkinson, Ben Glocker, Daniel Rueckert, Multimodal surface matching with higher-order smoothness constraints, NeuroImage, Volume 167, 2018, Pages 453-465, ISSN 1053-8119, [https://doi.org/10.1016/j.neuroimage.2017.10.037](https://doi.org/10.1016/j.neuroimage.2017.10.037).

 > Ishikawa, Hiroshi.
 Higher-order clique reduction without auxiliary variables, In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp. 1362-1369.
 2014.

-> Matthew F. Glasser, Stamatios N. Sotiropoulos, J. Anthony Wilson, Timothy S. Coalson, Bruce Fischl, Jesper L. Andersson, Junqian Xu, Saad Jbabdi, Matthew Webster, Jonathan R. Polimeni, David C. Van Essen, Mark Jenkinson, The minimal preprocessing pipelines for the Human Connectome Project, NeuroImage, Volume 80, 2013, Pages 105-124, ISSN 1053-8119, https://doi.org/10.1016/j.neuroimage.2013.04.127.
+> Matthew F. Glasser, Stamatios N. Sotiropoulos, J. Anthony Wilson, Timothy S. Coalson, Bruce Fischl, Jesper L. Andersson, Junqian Xu, Saad Jbabdi, Matthew Webster, Jonathan R. Polimeni, David C. Van Essen, Mark Jenkinson, The minimal preprocessing pipelines for the Human Connectome Project, NeuroImage, Volume 80, 2013, Pages 105-124, ISSN 1053-8119, [https://doi.org/10.1016/j.neuroimage.2013.04.127](https://doi.org/10.1016/j.neuroimage.2013.04.127).

 If you use the groupwise method, please also reference:

 > Besenczi, R., Guo, Y., Robinson, E.C.
 (2024).
 High Performance Groupwise Cortical Surface Registration with Multimodal Surface Matching.
 In: Modat, M., Simpson, I., Špiclin, Ž., Bastiaansen, W., Hering, A., Mok, T.C.W. (eds) Biomedical Image Registration.
 WBIR 2024.
 Lecture Notes in Computer Science, vol 15249.
-Springer, Cham. https://doi.org/10.1007/978-3-031-73480-9_25
+Springer, Cham. [https://doi.org/10.1007/978-3-031-73480-9_25](https://doi.org/10.1007/978-3-031-73480-9_25)

 ## Method fundamentals

 As mentioned above MSM matches two spherical surfaces known as the input and reference (groupwise MSM works in a different way, see Groupwise MSM section).
 Registration is performed by warping a low resolution regular Control Point (CP) Grid.
 At each iteration of the registration, every control point is deformed independently according to one of a small set of local rotations.
 The endpoints of these rotations are defined by a set of evenly spaced points (labels) that surround the control point, which are determined by placing a higher resolution Sampling Grid over each CP.
+MSM mappings are learnt though discrete optimisation.
+This means, rather than allowing a control-point grid vertex to displace continuously to any new location (at each iteration) it is instead constrained to displace to one of a finite set of end points, as shown in the diagram below.
 This warp is then propagated to the (higher resolution) input mesh using mesh interpolation.

 ![image](/images/newmsm/msm_sphericalframework.jpg){:class="img-responsive" width="75%"}

+The number of faces in an icosahedron is 20 and subsampling this gives rise to high resolution representations of a sphere that are used for controlling the grid spacing.
+Serial subsampling leads to polyhedra with the following number of faces: 42, 162, 642, 2562, 10242, 40962.
+These correspond to the codes: 1, 2, 3, 4, 5, 6.
+Below are examples of codes 0 (icosahedron), 1 and 2 in the first row and 4 and 5 in the second row.

+![image](/images/newmsm/msm_grids.jpg){:class="img-responsive" width="100%"}

 Choice of label (and therefore local deformation) is dependent on the similarity of the input and reference mesh features following the proposed warp.
 Therefore, for each control point, an overlapping patch from the input mesh is transformed according to each local rotation, and its similarity with the reference features at that position is assessed.
 The optimal label choice balances the desire for optimal image matching with a requirement that the deformation should be as smooth as possible.
 Note, rather than using the full feature sets, data is typically downsampled and smoothed onto regular template surfaces known as the datagrid as we find this speeds computation without appreciably downgrading the quality of the alignment.

 An important characteristic of the MSM framework is that the registration is performed over a series of stages.
 The registration can be initialised using an affine alignment step that should be able to correct global transformation differences between images.
 It then proceeds over a series of discrete registration steps where the resolution of the control point grid (that warps the input surface) is increased at each stage.
 At each stage of the discrete registration the registration performs a series of iterations, where control points are deformed as described above.
 Thus the registration proceeds in a coarse to fine fashion, where if large deformations are required to align the two surfaces these will be corrected for in the early stages of the registration and the final steps are for alignment of fine detail.

-For more details please see our NeuroImage paper.
+### Optimisation

 The discrete cost function is as follows:

-$latex COST=\sum_{c1 \in C_D} c(\mathbf{l}_{c1}) + \lambda \sum_{c2 \in C_R } V(\mathbf{l}_{c2})$
+$$\mathit{E}(G) = \min \sum_{\mathbf{p} \in G} \rho_{p} (l_{p}) + \lambda \sum_{\mathbf{p} \in G} \sum_{\mathbf{q,r} \in N(p)} W_{pqr} (l_{p},l_{q},l_{r})$$

 This is a Markov Random Field (MRF) cost which seeks to assign labels to each data point so as to maximise some estimate of data likelihood whilst penalising sharp changes in labelling points between neighbouring points.
-Thus, $latex c(\mathbf{l}_{c1})$ is the similarity for some image patch (or clique $latex c1$).
-And $latex V(\mathbf{l}_{c2})$ is the smoothness penalty for clique $latex c2$.
-We will discuss cliques in more detail later but for now let's assume, as done in the original version of the algorithm that $latex c1$ is a univariate and just represents some similarity around a control point $latex p$.

-The number of faces in an icosahedron is 20 and subsampling this gives rise to high resolution representations of a sphere that are used for controlling the grid spacing.
-Serial subsampling leads to polyhedra with the following number of faces: 42, 162, 642, 2562, 10242, 40962.
-These correspond to the codes: 1, 2, 3, 4, 5, 6.
-Below are examples of codes 0 (icosahedron), 1 and 2 in the first row and 4 and 5 in the second row.

-![image](/images/newmsm/msm_grids.jpg){:class="img-responsive" width="100%"}
+Thus, the cost function balances a data similarity term, $`\rho_{p} (l_{p})`$, which estimates the overlap of features for that proposed move, with a regularisation penalty, $`W_{pqr} (l_{p},l_r,l_s)`$, which penalises the hyper-elastic strain energy of the resulting deformation (described in detail later).

+Most often for MSM similarity is assessed through cross-correlations, either for overlapping image patches, or (if you are using multiple feature maps) an average of correlations of feature vectors at each corresponding point in space.

+When finally estimated discrete displacements of the control point grid are then upsampled (or interpolated) to the original sphere using barycentric interpolation to get the final warp.

+### Cliques

+In discrete optimisation cliques are groups of data points, for example they can be single $`\{p\}`$, pairs $`\{p,q\}`$, triplets $`\{p,q,r\}`$ or higher orders.
+In MSM the highest we go to is 3 and this reflect triplets of points, reflecting the vertex corners of each triangular face in the mesh.

+In the first version of MSM (pre-2018) the highest order of clique considered is two.
+This reflects the fact that standard discrete optimisation libraries optimise MRFs where the maximum clique size is two (pairs); this is largely due to the significant computational challenges involved in programming approximations that work for such increasingly complex combinatorial problems.
+The issue with this is it only allows first-order smoothness penalties - i.e. you can only look at the rate of change of displacement between neighbouring points $\{p,q\}$.
+Most successful modern registration aim to penalise second order effects using, for example, bending energy penalties.

+### MSM_HOCR regularisation

+HOCR stands for Higher Order Clique Reduction, which is based on work done by Hiroshi Ishikawa ([Ishikawa, 2014](https://ieeexplore.ieee.org/document/6909573)) in which algorithms were proposed which reduce higher (than 2) order clique terms to a linear combination of pairwise and univariate terms through polynomial approximation.
+This allows higher-order MRFs to be solved with standard MRF solvers such as Fast-PD (as used by the original MSM).
+This allows MSM to move from using a fairly weak pairwise penalty to a tri-order biomechanical strain based regularisation:

+$$\mathbf{W_{pqr}}=\frac{\mu}{2}(R^k+R^{-k}-2)+\frac{\kappa}{2}(J^k + J^{-k} - 2)$$

+This penalises both scale $`J=\lambda_2\lambda_2`$ and shape $`R=\lambda_1/\lambda_2`$ distortions of the triangles of the control-point mesh, where $`\lambda_1`$ and $`\lambda_2`$ are the principal stretches (or eigenvalues of the 2D deformation tensor $`\mathbf{F_{pqr}}`$ and the bulk ($`\kappa`$) and shear ($`\mu`$) moduli are parameters which weight the relative importance of the two terms.

-## The Human Connectome Project - visualisation software and file formats
+### The Human Connectome Project - visualisation software and file formats

 The [HCP consortium](http://www.humanconnectome.org/) provide a suite of surface processing and visualisation tools that can be used very effectively together with MSM.
 In particular these tools refine the FreeSurfer pipeline, and supply pipelines for directly mapping functional and diffusion data onto the surface.
 Surfaces are supplied in CIFTI and GIFTI formats and can be visualised using the very flexible HCP visualisation tool `wb_view`.
 Scripts for processing your data following the HCP pipeline can be found at [here](http://www.humanconnectome.org/documentation/HCP-pipelines/).
 If your data does not conform to the HCP protocol, specifically you have no T2 or different task protocols, please contact the [FSL mailing list](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/support).

-# Getting started
+## Getting started

 Prior to running MSM you will need to have passed your data through a surface extraction and inflation pipeline such as FreeSurfer, or the HCP minimal processing pipeline.
 This is because, if MSM is to work for your data you must have cortical surface meshes that have been mapped to the sphere.
 In addition, you will require a data file for each mesh, where the data may be scalar (such as sulcal depth, curvature or myelin features) or multivariate (RSNs or fMRI task maps).